 To monitor the sharing process more closely, click Jobs under Finish Sharing to open the Job Status pane.

-- On the success message, click Manage the web map to open a browser window or tab.
-Sign in to your ArcGIS organization.
+- On the success message, click Manage the web map to open a web browser window or tab.
+Sign in to your ArcGIS organization if prompted.

 - To the right of Description, click Edit.